Skip to main content

 • the best painkiller to take

-• splints to support your finger and ease pain – flexible rubber splints are available if you still need to use your finger
+• about splints to support your finger and ease pain - flexible rubber splints are useful if you need to use your finger

 • if you need to see a GP